Bachelor of Podiatric Medicine

 This course has no international offering.

-The average person walks the equivalent of twice around the earth in their lifetime.
-Become a qualified podiatrist with our Bachelor of Podiatric Medicine and help keep people moving.
-Start your journey from health student to podiatric health practitioner to tackle the shortage of regional clinicians.
-Then, explore postgraduate study opportunities to amplify your impact.
+The average person walks the equivalent of five time around the earth in their lifetime.
+Become a qualified podiatrist with our new, first-of-its-kind Bachelor of Podiatric Medicine and help keep people moving.
+This unique hybrid course combines online classes with work-integrated learning placement in your own community and on-campus intensives in Albury-Wodonga.
+Start your journey from health student to podiatrist to tackle the national shortage of clinicians.

-Podiatry is a dynamic and well-established profession with a diverse scope of podiatry practice.
+Podiatry is an allied health profession in high demand, with a diverse scope of practice.
 It is relevant to people of all ages and particularly important for an ageing population.
-Throughout your study experience, you’ll learn how to maintain patients’ mobility, enable independence and provide quality podiatric services.
-Join our podiatry future students putting their best foot first to make a real difference.
+When you study podiatry with us, you’ll learn how to maintain a person's mobility, improve physical activity, manage chronic conditions and sports injuries, enable independence and provide quality podiatric services.
+Join our future students putting their best foot forward with the first hybrid podiatry course offered by an Australian university – and make a real difference.

 This course is part of an articulated program of study.
 Articulated programs allow you to build on your study to achieve the right level of qualification for you.